emipa606/TobesDiningRoom/README.md

 Update of totobrothers mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1184694645

-- Should no longer conflict with the fountain from Dubs Bad Hygiene.
+- Should no longer conflict with the fountain from https://steamcommunity.com/sharedfiles/filedetails/?id=836308268]Dubs Bad Hygiene.
 If you build a fountain before adding Dubs mod it will be replaced with a drinking fountain on first load.
+Also added plumbing and water-storage to the fountain.
+- Fixed the table-textures.
+Now pawns wont try to eat beside the table-surface
 - Russian translation added, thanks Dmitry6!

 ![Image](https://i.imgur.com/pufA0kM.png)